Well, it’s not uncommon especially if you are demolishing a building, breaking ground or your development is close to a forest or heathland.

 At this point, we’d like to give you some good news.
 Reptiles almost never stop your development.

 But what is the reptile survey and mitigation process?
 Firstly, the need for reptile surveys will generally be identified at the time of a Preliminary Ecological Appraisal also know as a Habitat Walkover or Phase 1 Survey.

-If the potential for reptiles is shown, then presence reptile surveys may need to be completed.
-These reptile surveys need to show whether any reptile species are present in the area, what populations are like and how they use the site.
+If the potential for reptiles is shown, then the presence of reptile surveys may need to be completed.
+These reptile surveys need to show whether any reptile species are present in the area, what populations are like, and how they use the site.